What is interactive marketing? 3 creative examples

 With the proliferation of new technology, marketing is more than a passive interaction between a brand and consumers.
 From tablets to smartphones, connected TVs, smart speakers, streaming services, and more, brands have more active ways to engage with their audiences across an increasingly fragmented shopping journey.
 To connect with audiences beyond traditional advertising through new technology in a valuable and dynamic way, brands can use an interactive marketing strategy.

 What’s exciting for advertisers and consumers is that interactive marketing can come in many different varieties.
 Brands have opportunities to get creative and engage with consumers through multiple content formats during different stages of the shopping journey.
-Here are a few common types of interactive marketing:
+Interactive marketing types include email, video, audio, livestreaming, and more.

 One of the earliest forms of interactive marketing is through email, through which brands are able to communicate directly with consenting consumers through messages that engage them in a conversation or to inform them about available products.
 Through email, brands can share interactive content like polls, live shopping carts, infographics, customer feedback requests, games, quizzes, and much more.